ronojoy/pybisp/README.md

 and approximate likelihood inference for the parameters of the

 * general one-dimensional drift-diffusion process
-* general three-dimensional Brownian dynamics process
+* general three-dimensional Brownian dynamics process with multiplicative noise

 Model selection and change point detection methods will be implemented after the above methods have been implemented.